ScottLogic/openapi-forge/README.md

 This will allow you to use it via the `openapi-forge` command.

-Next, download a client template:
+Next, download a client generator:

 ~~~
 $ git clone https://github.com/ColinEberhardt/openapi-forge-typescript.git